-A key objective is to ensure that interventions to reduce suicidal behaviour are informed by evidence from research and evaluated appropriately.
-Vital pieces of research from NHS Health Scotland, Scottish Government and national and international academics continue to inform the implementation of the suicide prevention strategy.
-This research includes:
+A key objective is to ensure that interventions to reduce suicidal behaviour are informed by evidence from research.
+Vital pieces of research from NHS Health Scotland, Scottish Government and national and international academics continue to inform the implementation of the suicide prevention action plan.

 This is a two-part evidence-informed guide that aims to assist local areas to plan suicide prevention interventions in rural areas.
 The planning tool needs to be used in conjunction with the reference document, which sets out the evidence-based approach and case study examples.

 Supporting people bereaved by suicide: a good practice guide for organisations that respond to suicide (external link)